RACV Logo

 Day 10: Victoria Falls

-Spend the day soaking in the sights and sounds of Victoria Falls until your next welcome meeting at 4 pm tonight.
+Spend the day soaking in the sights and sounds of Victoria Falls until your next welcome meeting at 4 pm this afternoon.
 Maybe explore the magnificent Victoria Falls – a thundering curtain of water approximately 1.5 km wide, falling 108 m into a narrow gorge below.
 In the wet season, the spray created can rise an incredible 400 m, and the falls become a raging torrent.
 In the dry season, the view of the falls is unobstructed by spray, and you can see little islets in the river below.
 After the meeting, why not grab dinner with your new group and get to know each other.

 Day 11: Victoria Falls

-Day 12: Lusaka
+Day 12: Lower Zambezi

 Day 13: Lower Zambezi